-The functional and presentation currency of the Scheme is Australian dollars, which is the Scheme's primary currency.
-The Scheme's performance is evaluated and its liquidity managed in Australian dollars.
-Therefore, the Australian dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.
+The functional and presentation currency of the Scheme is Australian Dollars, which is the currency of the primary economic environment the Scheme operates.
+The Scheme's performance is evaluated and its liquidity managed in Australian Dollars.
+Therefore, the Australian Dollar is considered as the currency that most faithfully represents the economic effects of the underlying transactions, events and conditions.